 Photographs and video recording

-As part of Services For Education’s activities, we will take photographs and record images of groups, ensembles and individual performers.
+As part of Services For Education’s activities, we will take photographs and record images of groups, ensembles, individual performers and training events.
 Such material will be used by Services For Education (and our partners, where we are undertaking joint activities), for example, for publicity purposes, such as flyers and brochures; for display at our concerts, on our website and for social media purposes connected with the above; for assessment and educational purposes; and for fundraising or other purposes to help us to achieve our charitable aims.

 When using photographs and videos for publicity, display or website purposes, we will not accompany them with any other personal information about the student to ensure that the student or learner cannot be identified.
 Consent to use photographs and video of individuals will always be sought.
 Whilst we will carefully use images on the basis of our “legitimate interests”, we recognise that there may be occasions where service users wish to not provide their consent or withdraw consent at a later time.
 In these circumstances, we will delete the photograph or video and not distribute it further.